You Need a Thumbnail — Right Now

 For Design Inspiration

 - What colors are dominant?
-What's the hex code?

 - How many words of text appear?